 The Orlando Market

-The affordability index* for November 2016 remained essentially steady at 160% as compared October.
-Home buyers, who reported a median income of $57,494 were qualified to purchase any one of the 3,540 homes listed in the My Florida Regional MLS in Orange and Seminole counties for $320,700 or less. *(An affordability index of 101% means a family with median income earns 1% more than they need to be able to purchase a median priced home).
+The affordability index* for February 2017 decreased slightly to 148%, down from 152% reported last month. *(An affordability index of 101% means a family with median income earns 1% more than they need to be able to purchase a median priced home).

-In November, Orlando area home buyers paid an average interest rate of 3.82%, a jump of 25 basis points from October.
-It’s the highest so far for 2016.
+In February, Orlando area home buyers paid an average interest rate of 4.29%, essentially unchanged from the 4.30% reported for January.
+While up from the average of 2016, it’s still an historically low rate.
 See 30-Year Fixed-Rate Mortgages Since 1971 as reported by Freddie Mac for historical, national ,average mortgage interest rates.

 For the complete ORRA report, including all the statistics and an excellent analysis, see ORRA Real Estate Market Report.